- To provide a suite of tools that help all officers to perform their duties, and all members to participate in the activities of the Kingdom.

 As far as possible, we should identify one tool for each purpose.
 Multiple tools that do the same thing cause confusion among users, increase the learning required for people using the tools, and increase the support required to keep the systems running.

-Reusing an existing system for an additional purpose is always the first option to be considered.
-If that will not provide a fit-for-purpose solution, sourcing an existing product will be considered second.
-Building bespoke systems will only be considered once the first two options are ruled out.
+Before adopting a new system, we will consider reusing an existing system for an additional purpose.
+If an existing system will not provide a fit-for-purpose solution, we will consider an existing product.
+We will only consider building bespoke systems once the first two options are ruled out.

 Not all tools will be run and managed by the Masonry team – in some cases, a publicly-available system will be the best tool for the job.
 Where that is the case, Masonry will still provide support and coordination for Lochac’s use of the tool.